autumn-mnya/autumn-mnya.github.io/docs/api/modcs.md

 During the credits sequence the rect's `left` value will equal to 160.

 !!!
 Note
 	The main difference between ModCS.GetGameRect() and ModCS.GetFullRect() is how both values are used in the original game itself.
-The full Rect is often the default view limitng value for drawing a bitmap, while the game Rect is the view limiting value for game related objects (NPCs, player, map tiles, etc.).
+The full Rect is often the default view limiting value for drawing a bitmap, while the game Rect is the view limiting value for game related objects (NPCs, player, map tiles, etc.).
 You can use these Rects with [ModCS.Rect.PutEx()](/api/drawing/rect/#modcsrectputex)

 ## ModCS.GetDataPath()